iAbhishek91/google-cloud/Services/COMPUTE-01-compute_engine.md

 - **specific for all VM** In compute engine we can manage under metadata

 > NOTE: Alternatively we can have OS login, where we don't need to manage SSH keys.

+**RDP** is for remote desktop protocol which require for Windows VM username and password to login.
+Remote desktop client is required to connect to such VMs.

+Protocol used is 3389

 ## Lifecycle of a VM